-I recently purchased the M&P 9, M2.0 Full Size with a 4.25″ barrel.
+I recently purchased the M&P, M2.0 Full Size with a 4.25″ barrel chambered in 9mm (also available in .40 S&W).
 Now, having spent some time on the range with it, here are my thoughts.

 - Grip Texture.
 It’s now widely known that Smith & Wesson has changed the stippling on the 2.0’s grip to one that according to Smith & Wesson’s product description offers an “Aggressive grip texture for enhanced control”, similar to skateboard tape.
 After shooting a few hundred rounds through the 2.0, I have to say that I am not a fan of the new stippling, because admittedly, I have softer hands which makes firmly grasping the 2.0’s grip for extended periods, uncomfortable.
 To address this, I just inserted a 1.0 backstrap to replace the 2.0 backstrap making my 2.0’s grip much more comfortable now.
 I am also using the front section of the rubber talon grip on my M&P 2.0’s grip.

 - Trigger.
-I have a few M&P 9 Compacts (older 1.0 versions circa 2014-2015) and had an older M&P Full Size (1.0 version circa 2013), so I am quite familiar with those previous generation triggers and have never felt the need to replace them with an after market trigger such as those offered by Apex.
+I have a few M&P 9 Compacts (1.0 versions circa 2014-2015) and had an older M&P Full Size (1.0 version circa 2013), so I am quite familiar with those previous generation triggers and have never felt the need to replace them with an after market trigger such as those offered by Apex.
+Reset is audible and tactile, similar to my older M&Ps mentioned earlier.
 However, what I really like about the new 2.0 is that the trigger pull is a little bit lighter than the older 1.0 models.
-I’m sure that in a high stress/adrenaline situation no one will notice the difference in trigger pull weights between those 2 pistols, but at least on the range, I do prefer the feel of the lighter trigger pull.

 - Barrel.
 The 2.0 now sports a 1:10” twist barrel for the 9mm and is supposed to be more accurate.
 Again, I’m not sure that I can tell the difference, but appreciate any improvements Smith & Wesson has to offer.